 Students have the option to pursue either an M.S or an M.A. in Sustainability Science and Practice.
 The type of degree earned will depend on whether the student takes a majority of natural science and engineering units or social sciences and humanities units.
 The M.S. and M.A. are designed to be accessible to students from any undergraduate major, once certain pre-requisites are satisfied.
 During the program, students are able to petition for course and elective exceptions through a Course Petition Form.

-Students who wish to earn an M.S. in Sustainability Science and Practice must fulfill the following mathematics and statistics requirements prior to or during the master’s program.
+Students who wish to earn the M.S. in Sustainability Science and Practice must fulfill the following mathematics and statistics requirements prior to or during the master’s program.